ovh/docs/pages/cloud/private-cloud/interface-secure/guide.en-ca.md

 > If a user who does not have the **token validator** permission loses their password, they will have to ask a user with this privilege to reset it.
 >

-To reset a user's password, log in to the secure interface (for example: `https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/`) and click the `Password lost`{.action} button.
+To reset a user's password, log in to the secure interface (`https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/`) and click the `Password lost`{.action} button.

 ![Password Lost](images/passwordLost.png){.thumbnail}